 The Institute is entitled to confer academic degrees of doctor (PhD) and habilitated doctor (DSc) in exact and natural sciences, in the discipline of biological sciences.
 For 20 years it has educated PhD students, conducting the Doctoral Studies in Natural Sciences of the Polish Academy of Sciences in cooperation with the Institute of Animal Systematics and Evolution PAS, with the assistance of two other PAS institutes (Institute for Nature Conservation and Institute of Plant Physiology).
 From 2019 the Institute has run, as a co-ordinating body, the Doctoral School of Natural and Agricultural Sciences in partnership with four other institutes of the Polish Academy of Sciences.

 The Institute hosts and develops the largest national scientific botanical collection containing more than 1.5 million inventoried items.
-Because of its unique documentary value, a wide variety of the collected modern and fossil specimens, and the growing importance of these resources for research using genetic, isotope and radiocarbon techniques, the Institute collection has been included in the "Polish Map of Research Infrastructure", under the name of National Collection of Biodiversity of Recent and Fossil Organisms of the IB PAS (NKB IB PAS).
+Because of its unique documentary value, a wide variety of the collected modern and fossil specimens, and the growing importance of these resources for research using genetic, isotope and radiocarbon techniques, the Institute collection has been included in the "Polish Map of Research Infrastructure", under the name of National Biodiversity Collection of Recent and Fossil Organisms at W. Szafer Institute of Botany, Polish Academy of Sciences (NBC IB PAS).
 The start of the digitization of its collections, so as to provide open on-line access to these resources, was an important event for the IB PAS.
 To this aim, the Institute has become a partner in two consortia on two projects: Open Resources in Digital Repository of Scientific Institutes (OZwRCIN), concerned with providing access to collections via the on-line platform Digital Repository of Scientific Institutes (RCIN), and Integration and mobilization of data on the biotic diversity of Eukaryota in resources of Polish scientific institutions (IMBIO).
 The two consortia are composed of ten-twenty scientific institutions each, including the institutes of the Polish Academy of Sciences and universities.

 The Institute hosts one of the greater Polish Botanical Libraries, holding ca. 113,200 volumes.
 It has also its own Publishing House, publishing works concerning different branches of botany, including many monographs.
 There are also published two internationally renowned botanical journals: Acta Palaeobotanica and Plant and Fungal Systematics.